 Lawrence Berkeley National LaboratoryCoordinator: Dan Martin

-Ernest Orlando Lawrence founded Berkeley Lab, the oldest of the national laboratories, in 1931.
+In 1931, Ernest Orlando Lawrence founded Lawrence Berkeley National Laboratory, the oldest of the national laboratories.
 Lawrence invented the cyclotron, which led to a Golden Age of particle physics and revolutionary discoveries about the nature of the universe, including the discovery of fourteen new elements by Berkeley Lab researchers.
 Known as a mecca of particle physics, Berkeley Lab long ago broadened its focus.
-Of our nine Nobel Prizes, five are in physics and four in chemistry.
-Today, we are a multiprogram lab where research in advanced materials, life sciences, energy efficiency, detectors and accelerators serves Americax’s needs in science, technology, and the environment.
+Of our thirteen Nobel Prizes, eight are in physics and four in chemistry.
+Today, we are a multiprogram lab where research in advanced materials, life sciences, energy efficiency, detectors, and accelerators serves America's needs in science, technology, and the environment.

 Berkeley Lab is the birthplace of nuclear medicine and the cradle of invention for medical imaging.
 In the field of heart disease, Berkeley Lab researchers were the first to isolate lipoproteins and the first to determine that the ratio of high density to low density lipoproteins is a strong indicator of heart disease risk.
-The demise of the dinosaurs -- the revelation that they had been killed off by a massive comet or asteroid that had slammed into the Earth -- was a theory developed here.
+The demise of the dinosaurs — the revelation that they had been killed off by a massive comet or asteroid that had slammed into the Earth — was a theory developed here.
 Berkeley Lab scientists are among the pioneers who helped build the Internet, at one point preventing its collapse by developing protocols to regulate traffic flow on the net.
-The invention of the chemical laser, the unlocking of the secrets of photosynthesis, the discovery that the universe will continue expanding forever -- all are part of the legacy of this Laboratory.
+The invention of the chemical laser, the unlocking of the secrets of photosynthesis, the discovery that the universe will continue expanding forever — all are part of the legacy of this Laboratory.
+Today, Berkeley Lab is at the forefront of quantum computing, which has the potential to revolutionize computing for some problems.

 Berkeley Lab has also been a pioneer of interdisciplinary science.
 Today we tackle problems of scale (high performance computing, environment, energy, energy efficiency, mapping the human genome) through coordinated interdisciplinary research.
+Our scientists and mathematicians are innovators in the use of artificial intelligence and machine learning for science.
 Berkeley Lab maintains and operates four unique national facilities: the Advanced Light Source, the National Center for Electron Microscopy, the National Energy Research Scientific Computing Center (NERSC), and the 88-Inch Cyclotron.
 Berkeley Lab is one of the founding partners of DOE’s Joint Genome Institute and is the home of the Energy Sciences Network (ESnet), which provides the networking infrastructure for DOE-sponsored research.

 Other research programs at Berkeley Lab include: